 And there’s more bad news.
 The RAX120 runs on a 2.2Ghz quad-core CPU, while the RAX200 uses a 1.8Ghz quad-core CPU.
 For a router that’s $100 more expensive, it’s rather disappointing to see it has less power, at least in terms of CPU clock speeds.

 So in all, the RAX200 seems to have almost nothing better than the RAX120 and a few things worse.
 But in real-world usage, it turns out to be a better router, for the most part, thanks to its excellent performance.

 Netgear RAX200: Fast speeds, reliable signals, excellent range

-I tested the RAX200 over a week, the same way I did other Wi-Fi 6 routers, and it blew me away when used with Wi-Fi 6 clients.
+I tested the RAX200 for over a week, the same way I did other Wi-Fi 6 routers, and it blew me away when used with Wi-Fi 6 clients.
 Keep in mind that I tested the router using 2×2 Wi-Fi 6 clients.
-Since the RAX200 is a 4×4 router, when faster clients are available, you’ll get even speedier Wi-Fi speeds out of it.
+Since the RAX200 is a 4×4 router, you’ll get even speedier Wi-Fi speeds out of it when faster clients are available.

 Stellar 5GHz Wi-Fi speeds

 I noted that during my testing, Wi-Fi 6 clients connected to the RAX200 quickly and almost always at the top 2.4Gbps speed at a close range — some 10 feet (3 m) away.
 At this distance, the router delivered an average sustained speed of more than 1400 megabits per second, the fastest I’ve seen.

 When I moved the client to 40 feet (12 m) away, it now connected at 2.1Gbps and had a sustained speed of almost 1100 Mbps, also the fastest.